 From a technical perspective and due to the different nature of the borders (AC or DC), the roles and responsibilities cannot be exactly the same if we go to a lower level of details.
-Consistency with Synchronous Area Operational Agreement (SAOA) should also be ensured.
+Consistency with Synchronous Area Operational Agreement (SAOA) is ensured.